Gremon-Tech/Aurora-Builder-Old/README.md

-This is AuroraOS Source's docs<br>
+This is AuroraOS Builder's docs<br>
 ===
 ## English Docs:<br>
 AuroraOS's the latest version is AuroraOS Night Pre-Preview(OS Code: 17001)<br>